Best Food for Australian Terrier

 Australian Terrier Nutritional Profile

-Dietary planning for Australian Terrier starts with understanding this breed's Small (15-20 lbs) physique and spirited character.
+Begin any Australian Terrier feeding conversation with the basics of the breed: a Small (15-20 lbs) physique and a spirited character.
+Those two facts shape almost every diet decision that follows.
 Over a 11-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Australian Terrier's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Australian Terrier's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Australian Terrier to maintain coat health and joint function.

 Life-Stage Feeding Guide for Australian Terrier